Samsung Galaxy A30

-The Samsung Galaxy A30 is a mid-range Android smartphone developed, manufactured and marketed by Samsung Electronics.
+The Samsung Galaxy A30 is a mid-range Android-based smartphone manufactured, developed, designed and marketed by Samsung Electronics, as part of the Galaxy A series.
 Running on the Android 9.0 "Pie" software, the A30 was unveiled on February 25, 2019 alongside the Samsung Galaxy A10 and Samsung Galaxy A50 at the Mobile World Congress.
 It was released a month later on March 2, 2019.
 The A30 was praised by critics for its display and user interface.
 However, criticism was aimed at the phone's performance, battery life and camera.

+Its "s" variant was unveiled on August 22, 2019, which features an upgraded camera setup but with a downgraded screen resolution.